pgarrett-scripps/ranged_bintrees/README.rst

 This package provides Binary- RedBlack- and AVL-Trees written in Python and Cython/C.

-This Classes are much slower than the built-in *dict* class, but all iterators/generators yielding data in sorted key order.
+These classes are much slower than the built-in *dict* class, but all iterators/generators yielding data in sorted key order.
 Trees can be uses as drop in replacement for *dicts* in most cases.